mmBs/mmbs.github.io/_posts/2016-11-07-android-studio-tips-tricks.md

     ![Split screen view turn on](/images/split_screen_turn_on.png)

     But to be as efficient as possible we need to set up a custom keyboard's shortcut.
 To do that go to `Preferences --> Keymap` and search for `Split Vertically`.
-Then open a context menu and click and add a keyboard shortcut.
+Then open a context menu and click `Add Keyboard Shortcut`.
 In my case, for vertical split view I added `control` + `alt` + `v`.
 It is shown on a gif below.
 You can define the shortcut for a horizontal split view as well.

     ![Split screen view keyboard shortcut](/images/split_view.gif)